Hives/radio-app/back-end/README.md

 ## Installation

-Execute `yarn` in this folder to install.
+Execute `npm install` in this folder to install.

 Uses `node-mpv` to control `mpv` to play audio.
 Requires `mpv` to be installed - use your system package manager.